andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 Time: 50.108 ms
 ```

-## Using PostgreSQL native Replication and Partitioning
+## Using PostgreSQL Replication and Partitioning

 ### Using Multiple Databases with Replication for Rails Apps